LISTEN TO THIS ARTICLE:

 The new edition of the DSM consolidates all stimulant use disorders (such as cocaine, methamphetamine, and prescription drugs) into one category because of their similar effects and diagnostic profiles.
-In the short term, stimulants increase heart rate, blood pressure, body temperature, and can cause chest pain similar to a heart attack.
+In the short term, stimulants increase heart rate, blood pressure, and body temperature.
+They can even cause chest pain similar to a heart attack.
 Stimulant use also leads to a short-term increased risk of heart attack, heart arrhythmia, and respiratory difficulties, even in otherwise healthy individuals.
 It can also cause placental abnormalities and miscarriage in pregnant women.
 Chronic stimulant users become psychotic and experience paranoid delusions and hallucinations.
 These disturbances can last for years even after drug use has stopped.

 Signs of methamphetamine use include scattered scabs (from picking in response to hallucinations of things under the skin) and poor dentition (“meth mouth”) from dry mouth and lack of oral hygiene.
 Long term methamphetamine use impairs attention and working memory.
 It blunts the sensation of pleasure so that chronic users derive joy from nothing but the drug.